alvazir/jobasha/README.md

     -T, --no-threshold-warnings      Do not show threshold warnings

   Delev:
     -d, --delev                        Delevel subrecords mode
-    -t, --delev-to <1>              Set level to delevel subrecords to --delev-creatures-to <LVL>  Set level to delevel creature subrecords to --delev-items-to <LVL>      Set level to delevel item subrecords to --delev-distinct            Place deleveled lists into the additional output plugin --delev-output <PATH>       Name of the distinct delev output plugin
+    -t, --delev-to <1>                 Set level to delevel subrecords to --delev-creatures-to <LVL>     Set level to delevel creature subrecords to --delev-items-to <LVL>         Set level to delevel item subrecords to --delev-distinct               Place deleveled lists into the additional output plugin --delev-output <PATH>          Name of the distinct delev output plugin -g, --delev-segment <0>            Set level to segment subrecords for different delev rules --delev-creatures-segment <0>  Set level to segment creature subrecords for different delev rules --delev-items-segment <0>      Set level to segment item subrecords for different delev rules -G, --delev-segment-progressive    Make multiple equal delev segments after the first one --delev-segment-ratio <50>     Set minimal level to delev to for the segment via % ratio

   Delev filters:
         --delev-skip-creatures                    Do not delevel creature subrecords